Pomodori Verdi – Green Tomato Sauce

 Add tomato juice, onion, garlic, and dried spices to a large stainless steel stockpot.

-Simmer it down until it is about half of the amount that you started with.
+Simmer it down until it is about half the amount you started with.

-If you would like a smooth sauce, you can use an immersion blender or run it in batches in your blender.
+If you want a smooth sauce, you can use an immersion blender or run it in batches in your blender.
 Be careful because the sauce is very hot and can burn you.

 To can sauce